 - Big Ideas

 - Customer or Client Engagement

 Delaware not only protects profits, but personal assets as well.
 For example, the manager of a business is protected under Delaware law if an owner decides to sue the manager for his or her personal assets.
 Managers also receive legal protection even if a management decision causes damage to the company.
 Such a law allows managers to take risks and can benefit companies through positive returns if those risks are successful.

 Delaware law has a unique ability to balance the concerns of managers and shareholders.
-The U.S. Chamber of Commerce has consistently ranked Delaware as the number one place for personal liability protections for over a decade
+The U.S. Chamber of Commerce has consistently ranked Delaware as the No. 1 place for personal liability protections for over a decade.

 Under Delaware law, an owner’s personal assets is safeguarded as well, which is why Delaware attracts a large number of LLCs.
 Such a law naturally attracts owners or members of an organization who wish to maximize their liability protections.

 Delaware Filing Process

 Delaware law applies even if you conduct business out of the state.
 You can file for Delaware court protection via registration with the state’s Secretary of State Office.
 You do not need a physical presence in Delaware to qualify.
 Further, you do not need a bank account or business address in the state.
 However, you need a registered agent in the state.
 A registered agent is an appointed representative who receives official papers on behalf your organization and to forward any paperwork in the form of annual reports.
 Someone within your company can be appointed a registered agent, including yourself, or another company can act on your company’s behalf.

 Delaware’s stable business climate allows companies to structure a company in a manner that best suits the organization.
 In essence, Delaware offers a valuable service to businesses, stability, and consistency.
 Further, many individuals in the form of sole LLC owners can benefit from Delaware’s laws and gain the confidence necessary to flourish.